simerplaha/JustSQL/README.md

 I'm using Postgres and the default `JavaSQLConnector` here, but you should a high-performance JDBC connection pool library.
 See [Slick Interop](#slick-interop) or [HikariCP Interop](#hikaricp-interop).

-A `JustSQL` instance is only required when executing a query i.e. invoking `run()`.
-Everywhere else queries are declarative, so you only define your queries without executing them and are therefore composable.
+A `JustSQL` instance is only required when executing a query i.e. when invoking `runSync()` or `runAsync()`.

+Everywhere else queries are declarative, so you define your queries without executing them and so they can be [composed/embed](#embedcompose-queries) in other queries.

 ```scala
 import justsql._ //single import